South Hunterdon Regional High School

-South Hunterdon Regional High School is a regional public high school serving students in seventh though twelfth grades from three communities in southern Hunterdon County, in the U.S. state of New Jersey, as part of the South Hunterdon Regional School District.
+South Hunterdon Regional High School is a regional public high school serving students in ninth though twelfth grades (formerly seventh through twelfth grade prior to the construction of a new middle school) from three communities in southern Hunterdon County, in the U.S. state of New Jersey, as part of the South Hunterdon Regional School District.
 It has been the smallest public high school in the state.
 Students attend the school from Lambertville, Stockton and West Amwell Township.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977.

 As of the 2023–24 school year, the school had an enrollment of 392 students and 49.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.0:1.
 There were 83 students (21.2% of enrollment) eligible for free lunch and 33 (8.4% of students) eligible for reduced-cost lunch.

 South Hunterdon Regional High School's small size and broad extracurricular offerings provides the opportunity for students from outside the district to attend by paying tuition, as some consider the small class sizes and environment to be similar to that of a private school.